kx11jkjk/SummarizedExperiment-Extract/README.md

 # ExtractSE_assay
 - Function: Automatically convert the SummarizedExperiment format downloaded by TCGAbiolinks into the required matrix, and convert Ensembl ID into symbol ID, and keep the one with the largest mean value as the gene for the repeated probes.
 - Required R package: "tidyverse","SummarizedExperiment"
-- Input: data in the form of SummarizedExperiment
+- Input: data in the form of SummarizedExperiment.
 - Output: count,fpkm or tpm matrix with gene as row, samples as column.
 ```r
 ExtractSE_assay(data,